-Sets, Tuples, Relations, and Definition by RulesI suspect many readers will already be familiar with sets, tuples, and relations, but if you are not familiar with inductive definitions, then please make sure to read the subsection below titled Definition by Rules.
+Sets, Tuples, Relations, and Definition by RulesI suspect many readers will already be familiar with sets, tuples, and relations and thus may want to skip the next few subsections, but if you are not familiar with inductive definitions, then please make sure to read the subsection below titled Definition by Rules.

 SetsThe main building block that we use in PL theory is the set, a collection of objects (also called elements), such as the set containing the first three natural numbers: The only thing that matters is whether an object is in the set or not; it doesn't make sense to ask if there are duplicates of an object or in what order the objects appear in the set.
 For example, the set is the same set as the set listed above.
 The notation means "in", so is true and is false.
 Sets may have an infinite number of elements, such as the set of all natural numbers (non-negative integers), written .